-PDF file format is loved not only for its small size and the flexible integration with any system but also for the password protection function.
+People love the PDF file format not only for its small size and the flexible integration with any system but also for the password protection function.
 You can also search for a word or phrase in the file via the “CTRL+F” keyboard combination.

 Wait!
 You might be surprised to discover that it’s possible to create a table of contents in your PDF files.
-Readers can have a quick overview of what the PDF file covers without going through it.
+Readers will have a quick overview of what the PDF file covers before going through it.

 Not all users are masters at PDF’s functionalities.
 Exporting a PDF file from a Microsoft document seems easy.
-However, some of us might get stuck at password protecting or creating a TOC for the file.
+However, creating a TOC for the file might be a tricky task.
 That’s why in this article, we’ll show you 2 different ways on how to add a table of contents to your PDF.
 Before going into details, let’s discuss the roles of a TOC in PDFs.

 Importance of Table of Contents

-Table of contents, or content page, tells readers what to expect in the PDF, such as how many sections are included, how long the file is, what topics are contained in each section, and more.
-Different from the index, the content page is found in the front matter of an ebook.
+Different from the index, the content page is found in the front matter of a PDF ebook.
 Although the TOC is displayed on one page only, it’s quite significant.

 - Make a good impression